novatorem/Melodify/README.md

 # Melodify

-Yet another spotify "client" that runs alongisde the program, removing certain features and adding others.
+Yet another spotify client that focuses on presentation and user statistics, exposing a number of API calls.
 This program uses [SpotifyAPI-NET](https://github.com/JohnnyCrazy/SpotifyAPI-NET) in a WPF .NET Core application.

 ## Features